 Brick tea produced for Russia was different to that produced for Tibet.
 Wolfgang Bertsch, who has researched the use of tea bricks in Tibet, quotes a number of sources which explain this difference.
 One source explains that tea bricks for Tibet were made using unground, coarse, green tea leaves and stems.
 By contrast, Russian tea bricks were made using broken and refused tea sent by tea-farmers to brick tea factories.
 These parts were first ground, sifted, and weighed into a cloth, which was then laid on a perforated plate over a cauldron of boiling water and covered for a few minutes.
 The mixture was then poured into a wooden mould and half-pound of finer dust was added to it as a surface.
 The mould was then covered, put under a screw-press, and clamped shut.
 The bricks remained in the moulds for six hours to cool.
 They were then removed, weighed, and stacked in rows in an upper story to dry and shrink, before being wrapped in paper, furnished with labels in Russian, and packed in baskets.

-Now there is another tea brick in at MAA with no inscriptions, but with paper partially adhered to its surface.
+There is another tea brick in MAA with no inscriptions, but with paper partially adhered to its surface.
 Given that Russian tea bricks were wrapped in paper and furnished in labels, this tea brick could also have been made in one of the Russian brick tea factories in China.

 By the end of the 1890s, brick tea factories such as Panoff’s constituted the largest industry in Hankou.
 It employed hundreds of Chinese labourers, though sources disagree on the number, with some claiming that at least 1,400 – 9,000 Chinese labourers worked in the brick tea industry.
 The industry also employed hundreds of Russian managers and between 1900 and 1920, the Russian population in China increased, especially in places such as Hankou and Jinjiang.
 The fact that there was a Russian population in China at this time allows us to draw a relationship between the Russian inscription on the tea brick with which I began this post, and its Chinese sources.
 Based on this Russian presence, we could say that Peter Bogdonoff, whose initials have been pressed into 1927.84, was probably based in China, and most likely in Hankou or Jinjiang, the two centres of brick tea production.
 Plausible indeed.